LeetLLM

 Vision Transformer (ViT)Bidirectional✗Image patches

-💡 Key insight: The industry has largely converged on decoder-only (causal self-attention) for language models.
-Encoder-decoder architectures like T5 remain important for specific tasks (translation, summarization) but GPT-style models dominate due to their unified generation framework.
+💡 Key insight: The industry has largely converged on decoder-only (causal self-attention) for large language models.
+While encoder-decoder architectures remain important for specific sequence-to-sequence tasks (like translation or speech recognition), GPT-style models dominate general-purpose AI due to the simplicity and unified generation framework of pure autoregressive modeling.

 Summary

-• •Attention is information routing: The mechanism computes a weighted combination of Value vectors based on Query-Key compatibility, allowing tokens to contextually aggregate information.
+• •Attention's information routing: The mechanism computes a weighted combination of Value vectors based on Query-Key compatibility, allowing tokens to contextually aggregate information.

 • •Variance scaling is critical: The dk\sqrt{d_k}dk factor normalizes dot products to unit variance.
 Without it, larger dimensions push softmax into saturation, causing vanishing gradients.